-I find that number writing worksheets are so helpful in all of the early grades.
-I've seen K-6 students who appreciate practice writing the numbers, but also high school students!
+You'll find that kids number writing worksheets are so helpful in all of the early grades.

 These are wonderful beginner number writing worksheets.
 Kids can practice the elements that you want them to learn: tracing or writing the numbers and drawings that show the number of units written.